Exact Hull Reformulation for Quadratically Constrained Generalized Disjunctive Programs: From Binary Multiplication to the Hull Reformulation

 \section{From Binary Multiplication to the Hull Reformulation}

-We outline how the Hull Reformulation for a single disjunction can be systematically derived from the simpler Binary Multiplication reformulation by taking a convex combination of disjuncts.
-This derivation does not rely on convexity assumptions, demonstrating that the Hull Reformulation is applicable to both convex and non-convex GDPs.
+We outline how HR for a single disjunction can be systematically derived from the simpler Binary Multiplication reformulation by taking a convex combination of disjuncts.
+This derivation does not rely on convexity assumptions, demonstrating that HR is applicable to both convex and non-convex GDPs.
 It also offers additional insight into the interpretation of the reformulation when applied to non-convex problems.
-This appendix is adapted from Appendix A of \textcite{leeNewAlgorithmsNonlinear2000}.
+This appendix is adapted from Appendix A of Lee and Grossmann~\cite{leeNewAlgorithmsNonlinear2000}.

 Consider one disjunction \begingroup

 \endgroup

 where every $h_i:\mathbb R^n\to\mathbb R$ is proper (defined and finite on its domain) and continuously extended at the boundary of the feasible region, and where continuous variables are bounded: $\mathbf x^{\ell}\le \mathbf x\le \mathbf x^{u}$.